AgentD/hausboot/README.md

 "I wrote a bootloader in C++, [I AM A CHAMPION!](https://www.youtube.com/watch?v=j4miM_sZU-k)"

+Here is a pre-compiled version: https://goliath32.com/hausboot/hausboot.tar.xz

+It includes a disk image, scripts to run it and the individual components as separate binaries.

 The abomination in this repository consists of:

 - An MBR boot sector that chain loads a sector form a bootable partition.